Risk Assessment and Risk Adjustment, are they synonymous?

 In other words, the relative risk of any particular risk category is the ratio of the average health spending for all individuals in the risk category to the average health spending for all individuals in all risk categories.
 Claims-based risk-assessment models use data, typically from a 1 year period, to figure out the principal conditions and allocate a risk score.

 Risk assessment is crucial to risk-adjust payments.
 It also can be used by health plans for subscribing, identifying high-cost patients for disease management programs, and measuring provider’s efficiency.
 Rudimentary risk-assessment models include facets such as age, gender, and self-reported health-status information.
 The cosmopolitan models use medical conditions or treatment information.

-Risk adjustment can be used to
+Risk adjustment in healthcare can be used to

 - Make payments more equitable, thereby protecting plan stability to avoid high-risk individuals with higher-than-average costs.